 Drug addiction can drastically change someone’s personality.
 If a friend suddenly starts acting selfish, secretive, manipulative, irritable, moody, or disinterested in favorite activities, or exhibits other similar personality changes, it might be a warning sign for substance abuse, but regardless of that, your loved one needs a support.

 Hopefully, you aren’t reminded of someone by reading about these warning signs.
 If you are, though, there are ways you can try to help.
-Talk to them, support them, and try to be understanding.
+Talk to them, support them, get them into an addiction therapy treatment and try to be understanding.
 If you need support and aren’t sure how to navigate the situation, you can always call SAMHSA’s National Helpline and speak to a professional.